-Sections A46 and A47, CIGA 2020 include a broad range of offences which aim to penalise officers of companies who obtain a moratorium through fraudulent means, or who remove or damage company property (including its documents) before or during the moratorium.
-The punishments for these offences are set out at Schedule 3, para.
-33.
+Sections A46 and A47, IA 1986 include a broad range of offences which aim to penalise officers of companies who obtain a moratorium through fraudulent means, or who remove or damage company property (including its documents) before or during the moratorium.
+The punishments for these offences are set out at para.
+33, Schedule 3, CIGA 2020.

-If it appears to the monitor that any past or present officer of the company has committed an offence in connection with the moratorium the monitor must report the matter to the appropriate authority, which for company's registered in England & Wales means the Secretary of State (s.
-A48).
+If it appears to the monitor that any past or present officer of the company has committed an offence in connection with the moratorium the monitor must report the matter to the appropriate authority, which for companies registered in England & Wales means the Secretary of State (s.
+A48, IA 1986).
 The monitor may be called upon to assist the Secretary of State in any subsequent investigation of the company under s.
 431 or s.
-432 of the Companies Act 1985.
+432, Companies Act 1985.